threatcode/BugCode/CHANGELOG/footer.md

 * Field added for rating "ease of resolution" for vulnerabilities
 * Adjustments for Resolution field

-* New Bogcode plugin for Burp.
-Version 1.2 -Corrections for the vulnerabilities duplication for the burp plugin -New tab section to configure the new Vulnerabilities downloads for Bogcode
+* New Bugcode plugin for Burp.
+Version 1.2 -Corrections for the vulnerabilities duplication for the burp plugin -New tab section to configure the new Vulnerabilities downloads for Bugcode

 * Automated backup for couch database
 * Ability to upload evidence of a vulnerability (as an attachment)